kennethlee/old-la-restaurants/README.md

 - [x] Addresses geocoded
 - [x] [Preliminary `.geojson` map](https://github.com/maptimeLA/old-la-restaurants/blob/master/data/historic_restaurants.geojson)
 - [ ] Visuals: Add images/videos, menus from LA Public Library, links/menus of actual website/restaurant
+- [ ] Add a time slider so can see when the restaurants opened over time
+- [ ] Add other relevant historical data such as Red Car line openings and closings; when neighborhoods were built
+- [ ]  History of ethnic food restaurants.
+- [ ] A way to keep in sync with Nikki's blog updates

 Webmap Making
 =========